francis2/api/csharp/services-api/docs/ChatApi.md

-Finds multiple entities of Chat type by its ids
+Retrieves multiple entities of Chat type by its ids

 ### Example
 ```csharp